 By Guy Anderson

-If you already have a logo for your business, you’ll be able to assess whether your logo is any good (as opposed to you just liking it), by reading this article.
-And, if you’re about to have a branded logo created for your own ethical business, you’ll have a good idea of where to start.
+If you already have a logo for your business, by the end of this post you’ll be able to assess whether your logo is any good (as opposed to you just liking it).
+Or, if you’re about to have a branded logo created for your ethical business, you’ll have a good idea of where to start.

 What is an ethical business?